RoyTateAI/INwhisper/README.md

 | medium |   769 M    |    `medium.en`     |      `medium`      |     ~5 GB     |      ~2x       |
 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |

-For English-only applications, the `.en` models tend to perform better, especially for the `tiny.en` and `base.en` models.
-We observed that the difference becomes less significant for the `small.en` and `medium.en` models.

 ## License